KC2016/brazilian_immigrant_women_in_germany/README.md

 # Brazilian Immigrant Women in Germany: Descriptive Analysis and Data Visualization :brazil: :de:

-Welcome to the data analysis project focused on Brazilian immigrant women in Germany.
+A data analysis project focused on Brazilian immigrant women in Germany.
 This project delves into the profiles, preferences, and services desired and offered by this unique demographic.
-In collaboration with Ligia Fascioni, a UX designer, I present a comprehensive examination based on a dataset derived from a survey conducted between 3/12/2024 and 12/12/2024.
+In collaboration with Ligia Fascioni, a UX designer, I present a comprehensive examination based on a dataset derived from a survey conducted between 3/12/2023 and 12/12/2023.

 ### Purpose
 The primary objective of this analysis is to delve into the preferences and requirements of Brazilian women in Germany concerning services.
 By categorizing and comparing the desired and offered services, our aim is to identify potential gaps and alignments.
 The ultimate goal is to assess the viability of creating a dedicated tool, such as an app or portal, that could facilitate the exchange of services among this community.

 ### Method for data retrieval
 The dataset was curated through a meticulous reading and classification of responses to a 14-question survey distributed via Google Form.
 Responses were collected through LinkedIn posts, WhatsApp groups, and collaboration with relevant organizations.The questions are ilustrated in the end of this document.